AWS FSx for Windows

 • FSx is accessible from multiple VPCs, AWS accounts, and AWS Regions using VPC Peering connections or AWS Transit Gateway.

-• FSx provides consistent sub-millisecond latencies with SSD storage and single-digit millisecond latencies with HDD storage
+• FSx provides consistent sub-millisecond latencies with SSD storage and single-digit millisecond latencies with HDD storage.

-• FSx supports Microsoft’s Distributed File System (DFS) to organize shares into a single folder structure up to hundreds of PB in size
+• FSx supports Microsoft’s Distributed File System (DFS) to organize shares into a single folder structure up to hundreds of PB in size.

 FSx for Windows Security

-• FSx works with Microsoft Active Directory (AD) to integrate with existing Windows environments, which can either be an AWS Managed Microsoft AD or self-managed Microsoft AD
+• FSx works with Microsoft Active Directory (AD) to integrate with existing Windows environments, which can either be an AWS Managed Microsoft AD or self-managed Microsoft AD.

-• FSx provides standard Windows permissions (full support for Windows Access Controls ACLS) for files and folders.
+• FSx provides standard Windows permissions (full support for Windows Access Controls ACLs) for files and folders.

-• FSx for Windows File Server supports encryption at rest for the file system and backups using KMS managed keys
+• FSx for Windows File Server supports encryption at rest for the file system and backups using KMS managed keys.

 • FSx encrypts data-in-transit using SMB Kerberos session keys when accessing the file system from clients that support SMB 3.0.

-• FSx supports file-level or folder-level restores to previous versions by supporting Windows shadow copies, which are point in time snapshots of the file system.
+• FSx supports file-level or folder-level restores to previous versions by supporting Windows shadow copies, which are point-in-time snapshots of the file system.

 • FSx supports Windows shadow copies to enable the end-users to easily undo file changes and compare file versions by restoring files to previous versions, and backups to support the backup retention and compliance needs.